 Art, this was for you.
 I’ll make it easy for you: It’s the audience of The Economist magazine– that’s who’re worried about.

 I mean all those people too of course.
 I’m no Democrat.
 I’m for extreme individualism and freedom.
 I’m to the left of Thomas Jefferson.
 Check out Murray Rothbard’s Anatomy of the State.

-I haven’t seen American Sniper, so I can’t comment on that.
+Texas libertarian, I haven’t seen American Sniper, so I can’t comment on that.
 But I understand and sympathize with your warning from George Washington (and other Founding Fathers), your point about wars in which the U.S. should not be involved, as well as the dangers of rah-rah uncritical patriotism.
 The Afghanistan War is now the longest war in the history of the U.S., and there is no end in sight.
-Last November, Obama quietly expanded the authorization to use U.S. troops in Afghanistan to include offensive ops, despite his announcement last May that the U.S. military would have no combat role in Afghanistan in 2015.
-(New York Times)
+Last November, Obama quietly expanded the authorization to use U.S. troops in Afghanistan to include offensive ops, despite his announcement last May that the U.S. military would have no combat… Read more »

 Very good points.
 There is no anti-war party in America anymore.
 Maybe the Libertarian party, but I have my doubts about them as well.

 Ron Paul was our best chance at a politician who actually understands the vision of the founding fathers, but conservatives selected Romney instead.
 Great choice America!
 And McCain before him.
 Both war mongering neoconservatives lacking of any sense of individual freedom or natural rights.

 So AQI didn’t have enough men volunteer that they “recruited” women and children to protect their country?
 Got it.
 You didn’t describe the scene with the drill though.
 That’s the true AQI and how they operate and treat their people.

 How many tours did you do in the sandbox?
 You seemed to have garnered much more Intel and information than us.